-We characterize the set of payoffs consistent with a symmetric equilibrium for all points in the state space.
+We first characterize the set of payoffs consistent with a symmetric equilibrium for all points in the state space.
 The size of this set varies directly with the probability of meeting a trading partner within a single period, decreasing monotonically as search becomes more frequent.
-While we cannot characterize the strategies played within any particular period, we show that the average strategy played within any interval of time converges uniformly to the strategies of the continuous search limit.
+While the strategy played within any particular period is indeterminate, we show that the average strategy played within any interval of time converges uniformly to the strategies of the continuous search limit.
 Lastly, we show that the set of equilibrium paths of the economy converges uniformly to the equilibrium path of the continuous search limit.
 These results imply that if search is frequent, all dynamic equilibria are well approximated by the unique equilibrium of the continuous search limit.

 The connection between multiplicity and frequency of search is a subtle one.
 To get at this relationship, we first describe the forces driving strategic decisions.
 Commodity money arises because there is no double coincidence of wants.
 An individual may be willing to trade for a commodity hoping to later meet a trading partner who desires that commodity.
+In this way, if an individual accepts commodity money, he is acting as a middleman between his current and future trading partners.